In this post we’re going to talk about how to run the amazing stunnel program on your Android device, and do so

 IMPORT FROM FILE to import your certificate.

 The line below shows how to specify a cert named test.pem in the cert = my-cert.pem

-Using the top right menu, one could open the Advanced Settings window which right now provides you with automatic Start on boot option to automatically startup stunnel on boot time.
+Using the top right menu, one could open the Advanced Settings window which provides you with the Start on boot option to automatically startup stunnel on boot time.